-Incorporating international experiences into your graduate coursework gives you the chance to examine your field of study from a new perspective, meet global innovators and become a leader in a globalized work environment.
+Incorporating international experiences into your graduate coursework gives you the chance to examine your field of study from a new perspective, meet global innovators, and become a leader in a globalized work environment.

-Specific graduate program requirements and limited traditional program options can making finding an international experience challenging for graduate students.
+Specific graduate program requirements and limited traditional program options can make finding an international experience challenging for graduate students.
 However, with initiative and planning, you may be able to create an experience that will excite and challenge you.

 Tips for Graduate Students

-• Talk to your academic advisor about how an international experience would fit into your academic program.
+- Talk to your academic advisor about how an international experience would fit into your academic program.

-• Consider non-credit options like language study, internships, participating in an international conference, teaching or volunteering.
+- Consider non-credit options like language study, internships, participating in an international conference, teaching, or volunteering.
 These provide more flexibility in cost, timeframe, and program features.

 Options for Graduate Students